Erase Your Tracks

-To be safe, erase any record that you have visited the Nipissing Transition House web site.
+To be safe, erase any record that you have visited this Nipissing Transition House web site.
 If anyone has access to your computer, they will be able to see which web sites you have visited unless you erase your tracks.

 NOTE: these instructions can change whenever an update to your web browser is released.
 If you’re in doubt, surf on a friend’s computer or use Google to find up-to-date instructions.